JoeRepo/Cobalt-Flux-control-box/readme.md

 ### What You'll Need ###
 * An Arduino
-* A breadboard, or any prototyping board
+* A breadboard, or any circuit board
 * wires
 * A solderable male HD15 (VGA) connector (optional but recommended)